Chance The Rapper Wins Best New Artist At 2017 Grammy Awards

 Music lovers can catch the show online with CBS All-Access (after they enter in their cable information) CLICK HERE TO WATCH THE 2017 GRAMMYS LIVE STREAM

-HollywoodLifers, are you happy with the win?
+HollywoodLifers, are you happy with Chance’s big win?
 Who were you rooting for?
-Let us know!
+Let us know in the comments below.

 Copyright © 2017 PMC.
 All rights reserved.